awasumina/awasumina/README.md

 - 🔭 I’m currently working on **Self-Development**

-- 🌱 I’m currently learning **Web Development, Python and some other stuffs**
+- 🌱 I’m currently learning **Web Development, App development, Python and some other stuffs**

 - 👨‍💻 All of my projects are available at [https://github.com/awasumina](https://github.com/awasumina)